tinyfish-io/agentql-integrations/langchain/examples/job_scraper/README.md

 ## Learn more

-- Learn more about AgentQL's <a href="https://python.langchain.com/docs/integrations/providers/agentql/" target="_blank">ExtractWebDataTool</a> and the <a href="https://python.langchain.com/api_reference/community/tools/langchain_community.tools.file_management.write.WriteFileTool.html" target="_blank">WriteFileTool</a> used in this script
+- Learn more about AgentQL's <a href="https://python.langchain.com/docs/integrations/providers/agentql/" target="_blank">ExtractWebDataTool</a> and the <a href="https://python.langchain.com/api_reference/community/tools/langchain_community.tools.file_management.write.WriteFileTool.html" target="_blank">WriteFileTool</a> used in this script.